Don't Know Much

 Abraham Lincoln, November 19, 1863 -Gettysburg, PA.

-With the approach of Memorial Day, I think it is always appropriate to read Lincoln’s Gettysburg Address as the perfect statement of what the holiday means.
+With Memorial Day and Juneteenth behind us and looking towards July 4th, I think it is always appropriate to read Lincoln’s Gettysburg Address as the perfect statement of what these holidays mean.

 This is a link to the Library of Congress online Exhibition about the Gettysburg Address: